Buddy Miles Express: Background

+History

 1968

+The group made its official debut at the Whisky a Go Go on 18 September 1968.
+Jimi Hendrix, Eric Burdon and Graham Bond also came along.
+It appears at this stage Jim McCarty hadn't yet joined the band, and it was Hoshal Wright who was the guitarist.
+At some stage in 1968 saxophonist Bill McPherson had joined the band.

+It was reported by Billboard in the magazine's 28 September issue that the band had signed with Robert L. Fitzpatrick for their personal management and public relations.
+Buddy Miles had also signed an agency pact with Brian Williams of APA.

-The Buddy Miles Express was formed after the Electric Flag, of which Miles was a member, broke up in 1968.
-The group also contained four other former Electric Flag members.
-Billboard announced in its October 12 issue that the group had signed to Mercury Records and was to record under the direction of Lou Reizner, the head of Mercury's London operation.
+Billboard announced in its 12 October issue that the group had signed to Mercury Records and was to record under the direction of Lou Reizner, the head of Mercury's London operation.
 Miles also recruited Jim McCarty, whom he had contacted on the west coast.
 McCarty had been with Mitch Ryder and the Detroit Wheels.
 He accepted Miles' offer as he wanted to work with a band that had that "big sound" with its horn section.

-In the November 16, 1968, issue of Billboard that the group to make its first appearance in New York for a benefit concert for Biafra at Bill Grahams Fillmore East.
+In the 16 November 1968 issue of Billboard, it was reported that the group was making its first appearance in New York for a benefit concert for Biafra at Bill Graham's Fillmore East.
 The Express were announced as the headline act.

+The group played at the Madison Square Garden in New York.
+The performance was reviewed in the 16 November issue of Cash Box.
+The band was described as a top-notch rock / soul outfit with Miles being the loudest drummer in rock.
+The reviewer also wrote that his beating the drums in a seemingly relaxed manner produced savage results.
+Herbie Rich the organist sang lead on one song, "Herbie's Tune".
+However, the performance was marred by microphone problems.
+With the amplification coming back to normal, the group's driving instrumentation that was evident on the first two songs was augmented by Miles' vocals on the last three songs.
+The song "Wrap It Up" was performed as the encore.

+Debut album and single

 Their debut album Expressway to Your Skull was released on Mercury SR 61196 in 1968.
 The liner notes for the album were written by Jimi Hendrix.
-The November 30 issue of Billboard picked "Train" and "Spot On The Wall" as fuel for the group's chart rise.
+The November 30 issue of Billboard picked "Train" and "Spot On the Wall" as fuel for the group's chart rise.
 The single for the album, "Train", was produced by Lou Reizner.

+"Train" was released in two parts on single, Mercury 72860 in late 1968.
+Jean Griffiths reported in Record Worlds London Lowdown that the Buddy Miles Express was now signed to the Mercury label, and the release of the single "Train" Parts 1 & 2 on 15 November in the UK was going to make an impact there.
+It was reviewed in the 7 December issue of Cash Box.
+With its heavy blend of contemporary sounds, it was also described as having enough soul to make it a strong contender.